Structural integrity and failure: Sampoong Department Store collapse

 On 29 June 1995, the five-story Sampoong Department Store in the Seocho District of Seoul, South Korea, collapsed, resulting in the deaths of 502 people, with another 1,445 being trapped.

 In April 1995, cracks began to appear in the ceiling of the fifth floor of the store's south wing due to the presence of an air-conditioning unit on the weakened roof of the poorly built structure.
 On the morning of 29 June, as the number of cracks in the ceiling increased dramatically, store managers closed the top floor and shut off the air conditioning, but failed to shut the building down or issue formal evacuation orders as the executives themselves left the premises as a precaution.

 Five hours before the collapse, the first of several loud bangs was heard emanating from the top floors, as the vibration of the air conditioning caused the cracks in the slabs to widen further.
 Amid customer reports of vibration in the building, the air conditioning was turned off but, the cracks in the floors had already grown to 10 cm wide.
 At about 5:00 p.m. local time, the fifth-floor ceiling began to sink, and at 5:57 p.m., the roof gave way, sending the air conditioning unit crashing through into the already-overloaded fifth floor.

 Ronan Point

-On 16 May 1968, the 22-story residential tower Ronan Point in the London Borough of Newham collapsed when a relatively small gas explosion on the 18th floor caused a structural wall panel to be blown away from the building.
+On 16 May 1968, the 22-story residential tower Ronan Point in the London Borough of Newham partially collapsed when a relatively small gas explosion on the 18th floor caused a structural wall panel to be blown away from the building.
 The tower was constructed of precast concrete, and the failure of the single panel caused one entire corner of the building to collapse.
 The panel was able to be blown out because there was insufficient reinforcement steel passing between the panels.
 This also meant that the loads carried by the panel could not be redistributed to other adjacent panels, because there was no route for the forces to follow.
 As a result of the collapse, building regulations were overhauled to prevent disproportionate collapse and the understanding of precast concrete detailing was greatly advanced.
 Many similar buildings were altered or demolished as a result of the collapse.